hiulit/Murtop-Raspberry-Pi-Bartop-Arcade-Machine-Project/README.md

 ```

 * This will reboot the Raspberry Pi.
-* To check if the Wi-Fi is working, go to the command line again and type:
+* To check if the Wi-Fi is working, go to `Retropie Settings > Show IP`.
+* If this doesn't work, go to the command line again and type:

 ```
 sudo ip addr show